 Summer is a very busy and packed season, if you are going, book in advance!

 READ MORE: Check out our guide to the best hotels in Cagliari.

 Where to eat in Cagliari

 It might not be an attraction, but one of the best things to do in Cagliari is to enjoy its culinary tradition.
 Cagliari is a Mediterranean town with delicious seafood cuisine, even though you can find any type of cuisine, vegan and vegetarian included.

 A restaurant that we tried and liked is Mi Asian Restaurant in Viale Bonaria 22 (on weekdays they offer an all-you-can-eat formula for €13,90).
 To eat vegan, we went to the “fast-food” Italian style Universo Vegano in Corso Vittorio Emanuele 14.
 Their selection is pretty wide and you can order sandwiches, zucchini noodles, falafel, spicy soy burger, pizza, kebab and much more cruelty-free and local products.

 We enjoyed also the vegan restaurants Terra di Mezzo (via Porto Scalas 1) and Gintilla (Corso Vittorio Emanuele 210).
 While for Sardinia traditional cuisine with both fish and meat-based dishes, go to Antica Cagliari in Marina quarter (via Sardegna 49).

 Shopping in Cagliari

-From the station you can walk along Via Roma, beautiful road with the sea on the right and a series of arches, palaces and shops on the left.
+From the station, you can walk along Via Roma, a scenic road with the sea on the right and a series of arches, palaces, and shops on the left.
 Here is also the historical building of La Rinascente shopping mall.